sostock/BSplines.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://sostock.github.io/BSplines.jl/dev)

-This package provides data types and functions for working with [B-splines](https://en.wikipedia.org/wiki/B-spline).
+This package provides data types and functions for working with [B-splines](https://en.wikipedia.org/wiki/B-spline) as a means to approximate real functions.
-It is currently **work in progress**.
+For its usage, see the [documentation](https://sostock.github.io/BSplines.jl/dev).

-**This package is not related to the [gusl/BSplines.jl](https://github.com/gusl/BSplines.jl) package with the same name.
+**This package is not related to the package at [https://github.com/gusl/BSplines.jl](https://github.com/gusl/BSplines.jl).
-The packages do not share any API or implementation.
-While [gusl/BSplines.jl](https://github.com/gusl/BSplines.jl) is only compatible with Julia ≤ 0.4, this package only works with Julia ≥ 0.7.**
+While [gusl/BSplines.jl](https://github.com/gusl/BSplines.jl) is only compatible with Julia ≤ 0.4, this package works with Julia ≥ 0.7.**

 ## Installation